araujoviana/obsctl/README.md

 -   **Bucket Management**: Create, list, and delete buckets.
 -   **Object Management**: Upload, download, delete, and list objects.
--   **Parallel Operations**: Upload or delete multiple objects/buckets concurrently.
+-   **(some) Parallel Operations**: Upload or delete multiple objects/buckets concurrently.
 -   **Flexible Authentication**: Load credentials from command-line flags, environment variables, or a `credentials.csv` file.
+-   **Note on API Output (Work in Progress)**: The tool currently prints the raw XML response from the OBS API.
+While functional, this output can be verbose and difficult to read.
+Future versions will include automatic parsing and pretty-printing to display this information in a clear, human-readable format.

 ## Installation